dev-jarial/ai-agents/problem/problems.md

-Problem: 2
+### Problem: 2

     suggestions an AC for a room, recently married.
+    ## {emotion intenlligence}
+    ## {area for looking}-> use intel to understand AC requirement as area suggest.
+    ## {push for best suit case}
+    {accept user decision}
+    {recomendation based on the user requirements}
+    {discount and promotional suggestion}
+    {send information to email}

     Would you like to help me to find out the best model.

+    {
         L*W = 30"40"

         promotion available.
         split AC or window AC or both?

         If selection is done:
         check fall back message: discount or recommendation.
+    }

 Problem: 3

+    50 customer emails. -> send email

+                        if not response
+                            follow up email

+                        else:

+                            if positive
+                                schedule meeting, choose the slot from calender. -> meeting link -> ai note taker which take the note of both parties.

+                                reminder before 24 hours and reminder before 8 hours and also before 30 mins. if not available:
+                                    reschedule the meeting.

 lead generation.